memeLab/Jandig/docs/publicando-obras-ingles.rst

 3) Click on "Upload Marker" and upload the image (with extension ".PNG") and Marker (".PATT") created in the previous step.
 This image is the one that the Jandig camera will recognize.

-4) Click on "Upload Object" and upload the GIF with your animation.
+4) Click on "Upload Object" and upload the GIF or video (WEBM or MP4 format) with your animation.
 This image Jandig will display over the camera.

-5) Click on "Create jandig artwork", choose the corresponding Marker and Object you just uploaded.
+5) Click on "Create Jandig Artwork", choose the corresponding Marker and Object you just uploaded.
 An Artwork is the set of Marker and Object, linking to be presented in augmented reality.

 6) Click on "Create Exhibition".
 Choose one or several works.
 Give the set a title and define its URL.
 It will be used to access the set of Artworks created.
 For example, if you enter "expotest" the definitive URL to access your creations will be "https://jandig.app/expotest".